Vietnam.vn - Nền tảng quảng bá Việt Nam

 z6955686980414-9ade65b412e322712c61aa2ab1c599ce.jpg

 The 1993 Land Law was the most important milestone.
-For the first time, land users were granted 5 basic rights: the right to transfer, the right to lease, the right to inherit, the right to mortgage, and the right to contribute capital using land use rights.
+For the first time, land users were granted five basic rights: the right to transfer, the right to lease, the right to inherit, the right to mortgage, and the right to contribute capital using land use rights.

-The “Fourth Revolution” in Land Management
+The "Fourth Revolution" in land management.

 dieu-chinh-quy-hoach-du-an-tdgroup4.jpg